 9. INDEMNIFICATION; DISCLAIMER OF INDIRECT DAMAGES; LIMIT OF LIABILITY

 9.1 Indemnification.
-Lopoco agrees that it will defend, indemnify and hold Inventergy harmless against (a) any assertion that the IP or one or more of the Patents has an unlisted third party inventor or other owner, or that any royalty or other share of Gross Revenue is otherwise due or owed to any third party, (b) any assertion that Lopoco does not have the power to transfer the license the IP and/or any Patent, and/or that Lopoco does not have the right to proceed with any acquisition or tangible or intangible asset transfer, (c) any assertion that Lopoco fails or has failed to exchange Technology Transfer Materials with any agreement relating to monetization of the IP, that Lopoco has not complied with a requirement of an agreement to provide Support Services to any third party in a manner required by an agreement relating to monetization, and/or that Lopoco has failed to perform obligations required of it in connection with any acquisition of Lopoco or investment therein, and/or (d) any other assertion relating to or otherwise associated with the IP, including without limitation, any allegation that the IP is dangerous or otherwise cause harm to the health of living beings, or that the IP cannot be practiced without infringing the rights of a third party.
+Lopoco agrees that it will defend, indemnify and hold Inventergy harmless against (a) any assertion that the IP or one or more of the Patents has an unlisted third party inventor or other owner, or that any royalty or other share of Gross Revenue is otherwise due or owed to any third party, (b) any assertion that Lopoco does not have the power to transfer the license the IP and/or any Patent, and/or that Lopoco does not have the right to proceed with any acquisition or tangible or intangible asset transfer, (c) any assertion that Lopoco fails or has failed to exchange Technology Transfer Materials with any agreement relating to monetization of the IP, that Lopoco has not complied with a requirement of an agreement to provide Support Services to any third party in a manner required by an agreement relating to monetization, and/or that Lopoco has failed to perform obligations required of it in connection with any acquisition of Lopoco or investment therein, and/or (d) any other assertion relating to or otherwise associated with the IP, including without limitation, any allegation that the IP is dangerous or otherwise cause harm to the health of living beings.
 Without limiting this obligation, to the extent that Lopoco does not provide such defense or indemnification as required by this provision, Inventergy shall be entitled to reimburse itself for any outside counsel fees or awarded damages from any Revenue Share payable to Lopoco, in addition to any other remedies it may have.
 Lopoco shall pay all attorneys' fees and/or costs associated with any such assertion including any action or proceeding.

 9.2 Disclaimer of Indirect Damages.
 OTHER THAN TO THE INDEMNIFICATION OBLIGATION SET FORTH ABOVE, IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY INDIRECT, PUNITIVE, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES IN CONNECTION WITH OR ARISING OUT OF THIS AGREEMENT, OR FOR LOSS OF PROFITS, LOSS OF DATA, OR ANY OTHER ECONOMIC LOSS, HOWEVER IT ARISES AND ON ANY THEORY OF LIABILITY, WHETHER IN AN ACTION FOR CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE) OR OTHERWISE, WHETHER OR NOT EITHER PARTY OR THEIR AFFILIATES HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE AND NOTWITHSTANDING THE FAILURE OF ESSENTIAL PURPOSE OF ANY REMEDY.